Theodore Olson: Early legal career: 1965 to 2000

-In 1965, Olson joined the Los Angeles, California, office of Gibson, Dunn & Crutcher as an Associate.
-In 1972, he was named Partner.

-From 1981 to 1984, Olson served as an Assistant Attorney General (Office of Legal Counsel) in the Reagan administration.
+In 1965, Olson joined the Los Angeles office of Gibson, Dunn & Crutcher as an associate.
+In 1972, he was named a partner.
+From 1981 to 1984, Olson served as an Assistant Attorney General (Office of Legal Counsel) in the Ronald Reagan administration.
 While serving in the Reagan administration, Olson was Legal Counsel to President Reagan during the Iran-Contra Affair's investigation phase.

-Olson was also the Assistant Attorney General for the Office of Legal Counsel when then President Ronald Reagan ordered the Administrator of the EPA to withhold the documents on the ground that they contained "enforcement sensitive information."
-This led to an investigation by the House Judiciary Committee that later produced a report suggesting Olson had given false and misleading testimony before a House subcommittee during the investigation.
+Olson was also the Assistant Attorney General for the Office of Legal Counsel when then-President Ronald Reagan ordered the Administrator of the EPA to withhold documents on the ground that they contained "enforcement sensitive information."

+This led to an investigation by the U.S. House Judiciary Committee that later produced a report suggesting Olson had given false and misleading testimony before a House subcommittee during the investigation.
 The Judiciary Committee forwarded a copy of the report to the Attorney General, requesting the appointment of an independent counsel investigation.
 Olson argued that the Independent Counsel took executive powers away from the office of the President of the United States and created a hybrid "fourth branch" of government that was ultimately answerable to no one.
 He argued that the broad powers of the Independent Counsel could be easily abused or corrupted by partisanship.
-In the Supreme Court Case Morrison v.
+In the United States Supreme Court Case Morrison v.
 Olson, the Court disagreed with Olson and found in favor of the Plaintiff and independent counsel Alexia Morrison.

-He returned to private law practice as a partner in the Washington, D.C., office of his firm, Gibson Dunn.

-A high-profile client in the 1980s was Jonathan Pollard, who had been convicted of selling government secrets to Israel.
+Olson returned to private law practice as a partner in the Washington, D.C., office of his firm, Gibson Dunn.
+A high-profile client of his in the 1980s was Jonathan Pollard, who had been convicted of selling government secrets to Israel.
 Olson handled the appeal to United States Court of Appeals for the D.C.
 Circuit.
 Olson argued the life sentence Pollard received was in violation of the plea bargain agreement, which had specifically excluded a life sentence.
 Olson also argued that the violation of the plea bargain was grounds for a mistrial.
 The Court of Appeals ruled (2‑1) that no grounds for mistrial existed.
 Olson argued a dozen cases before the Supreme Court prior to becoming Solicitor General.
-In one case, he argued against federal sentencing guidelines; and, in a case in New York state, he defended a member of the press who had first leaked the Anita Hill story.
+In one case, he argued against federal sentencing guidelines, and, in a case in New York state he defended a member of the press who had first leaked the Anita Hill story.

 Olson successfully represented presidential candidate George W. Bush in the Supreme Court case Bush v.
-Gore, which effectively ended the recount of the contested 2000 Presidential election.
+Gore, which effectively ended the recount of the contested 2000 U.S. presidential election.
+On December 11, 2000, Olson personally delivered the oral arguments before the Supreme Court on behalf of Bush.